 Unless you stick your nose in the filter, most aquariums are relatively odor-free.
-However, every once and a while, an aquarium owner will report that they have been stricken with unusually stinky aquarium water.
-We aren’t talking about a slight whiff of something fishy.
-We are talking about a decidedly rank odor that can’t be missed.
+Occasionally, an aquarium owner will report that they have been stricken with unusually stinky aquarium water.
 Anytime you can find the aquarium using only your nose, there is something decidedly wrong, and quick attention is indicated.

 Causes of Odors

 - Decomposing Plants

 The most common cause of a smelly tank is a dead fish.
 It may be several days following the death of the fish before the owner realizes something is amiss.
 The fish may have jumped out of the tank, or it may have hidden in an out of the way corner of the aquarium.
 Either way, as the body decomposes, an odor is possible.
 Promptly locating the body and removing it should eliminate the odor.

 Overfeeding is another common cause of stinky fish tanks.
 The uneaten food falls to the bottom of the tank, where it promotes overgrowth of bacterial colonies.
 As the bacteria grow exponentially, gasses are released, causing a foul odor.
 Pretty soon it’s a veritable swamp of decaying and stinking, organic material.

 Excessive fish waste can also be the cause as the result of overstocking the tank.
 When fish eat, they produce waste and the number of fish increase, so does the waste.
 Eventually, the overabundance of waste is too much for the filters and beneficial bacteria to process.